 The theatre department facilities are located in the Center for the Arts, which was dedicated in September 1995, and in Kroencke Hall, which served for many years as the only theatre on campus.
 All theatre spaces have been designed to serve as teaching studios and laboratories.
 In every case, the interests of students — learning to do and make theatre — were given highest priority.

 Each environment, including the rehearsal spaces, scene shop, costume shop, control booth, and dressing rooms, serves as a studio for the teaching of theatrical techniques.
 The theatre department is committed to teaching students using the most advanced methodology and technology.
 In addition, theatre faculty offices are located near the instructional spaces to support close working relationships between faculty and students.

 The University Theatre is a 275-seat facility that offers a spacious stage area for performers and designers to exercise their imaginations while maintaining a highly intimate relationship between actor and audience.
 Under the gently curved stage apron is a 25-seat orchestra pit equipped with a full-trapped mainstage and double-decked side stages for environmental staging.
 This theatre is supported by two fully equipped control booths and an extensive catwalk lighting system and serves as the venue for most of the theatre department’s major productions.

 The Studio Theatre is a 40’x 40′ “black box” with its own state-of-the-art lighting and sound systems.
-A technical operations center opens out into an overhead gallery that may also be used for staging.
 The space is highly flexible and can accommodate arena, thrust, traverse, endstage, and environmental theatre arrangements for between 80-100 patrons.
 Each year, this venue holds faculty-directed mainstage productions, student-directed showcases, and experimental projects.